-Mr. Santos’ career and educational opportunities have provided him with a diversity of valuable legal experience.
-He began his legal career in 2001 as a litigation paralegal for one of the premier intellectual property and antitrust law firms on the west coast.
-Mr. Santos continued his work as a paralegal while attending law school at the University of San Francisco.
+Mr. Santos began his legal career in 2001 as a litigation paralegal for one of the premier intellectual property and antitrust law firms on the west coast.
+He continued his work as a paralegal while attending law school at the University of San Francisco.
 After taking the bar in 2008, he was hired by that firm as a contract attorney to work on a multi-million dollar carbon fiber antitrust law suit.

-Mr. Santos has successfully resolved may litigation issues for his clients including the following:
+Mr. Santos has successfully resolved many litigation issues for his clients including the following:

 - Kitchens v.
 County of Fresno et al. – Prepared briefing and conducted oral argument on behalf of Defendant Fresno County Sheriff Margaret Mims and Lt.
 Gary Johnson.
 The Ninth Circuit affirmed the grant of summary judgment for Defendant Lt.
 Johnson as to Plaintiff's Section 1983 Supervisor liability claim.

 - Willis v.
 City of Fresno et al. – Prepared briefing on behalf of Defendant Officers, the City of Fresno and Chief Jerry Dyer.
 The Ninth Circuit affirmed the grant of summary judgment as to Plaintiffs' Monell claim asserted against Defendant City of Fresno and Plaintiffs’ Supervisor liability claim asserted against Chief Dyer arising from an officer involved shooting.

 - Rodriguez v.
 City of Fresno et al. – Assisted in the preparation of the briefing and negotiations resulting in the settlement of Plaintiffs’ appeal of the grant of summary judgment in favor of Defendant Officer, the City of Fresno and Chief Jerry Dyer arising from an officer involved shooting.